AmiAnurag/Feature-Engineering/README.md

    3. A new way of storing the nan information , this way can even predict the nature of missing values(mcar,mar,mnar)

+## Labelling Techniques of Categorical Variable

+   1.Ordinal Encoding using sklearn OrdinalEncoder 2.One Hot Encoding
+   3.Ordinal Encoding based upon user define preference 4.Count Frequency Encoding
+   5.Target Guided Rank precedence ordinal encoding 6.Mean Guided Ordinal Encoding

- (this file will get updated with all kinds and techniques of feature engineering soon)
+ (this file will get updated with all  techniques of feature engineering soon)